makimattila/makimattila.github.io/index.md

 ## About Me
 <div class="about" markdown="1">

-I am a PhD candidate in economics at Aalto University.
+I completed my PhD in economics at Aalto University in June 2026.

 In summer 2026, I will join the University of Oslo as an assistant professor (tenure-track).
 I will also be a part-time research fellow at GRAPE (Warsaw).